MOSES * EGYPT * SPAETH

 Erik Ansvang, Lecturer, Writer, Tour Guide - www.visdomsnettet.dk - (8.Jul.2005)

-¤ Project, The Translation of the First Book of Moses, internet, March 2003 - from article:
+¤ Project, Translation of the First Book of Moses, Genesis, - March 2003 - Internet article:

 Moses: the Enigma